 When living with a neutral color combination something has to provide visual interest.
 In this case the sculpture of the headboard, foot board, desk as well as the chair makes this room visually wonderful and tranquil.
 Although it is not crucial to have an entire room of expensive furniture, just have one or two items to break the monotony.
 It can be a statement chair or a special group of side side tables or an unusual coffee table.

 Tons of Texture

 Neutrals can create a tranquil space.
 So, keep the room interesting by bringing in varying textures through pillows, quilted throws, rugs, even seating.
-You can find ways to arrange pillows on a sofa here.
+There are lots of ways to arrange pillows on a sofa.
 There lots of ways to add texture.
 Don’t forget, leather, suede, mud cloth, rattan, caning, the stone from the fireplace and more.
 Keep the shades within your color palette.

 Don’t go nutty trying to find perfectly matched pillows and accessories, let the different tones create a layered look.
 Vary textures by using objects around the room, such as accessories and books, provide small instances of color while keeping the space interesting.
 Find out more about texture here

 Just A Little Color or Pattern

 With a lovely neutral background, the least bit of color and pattern will sing.
 Patterns can be found on floors, tiles even rugs.
 Whether the patterns are a focal point or a part of the layered background, pattern can add interest when not over used.
 For example, the strips of this hardwood floor adds pattern to the room.